ReMinecraftPE/mcpe/README.md

 Prepare a copy of minecraft.jar from Beta 1.7.3.
 Then, copy the assets (including sounds and textures) into the "minecraft" resource pack within the project.<br>
    Do this by performing the following:
+   - If you have [Python](https://www.python.org/) installed:
+     - Run the script in `tools/extract_jar.py`.
+     - Click and drag the "minecraft.jar" file onto the window.
+     - Hit enter, and the script should extract the JAR's assets into the "minecraft" resource pack.<br>
+   - If you do not have [Python](https://www.python.org/) installed, or do not wish to use the script, you can extract the assets manually by doing the following:
      - Open minecraft.jar as if it were a ZIP file, either by renaming it to "minecraft.jar.zip", or by opening it with an unarchiver.
      - Locate the the following files/folders in minecraft.jar, and copy them into the `game/assets/resource_packs/minecraft` directory of the project:
 	   ```
 	   armor